Director: Anthea Hartig

 The museum began renovating the 120,000-square-foot west wing of its 53-year-old McKim, Mead and White-designed building in 2012.
 Each floor has a central theme: The first floor focuses on innovation and opened in 2015.
 The second floor, with 30,000 square feet of exhibition and program space, explores the founding principles of the nation and how they have evolved over time; it opened summer 2017.
 Cost for the full renovation, including exhibitions, programs and endowed positions is $58 million in federal funds, with an additional $100 million raised through private support from corporations, associations, individuals and foundations.
 In 2008, the museum completed a two-year, $85 million renovation of the building’s center core, transforming the museum’s architectural appeal.

-The museum is responsible for the acquisition, care and preservation of a combined 3 million objects and archival materials, representing the nation’s heritage in the areas of science, technology, sociology and culture.
+The museum is responsible for the acquisition, care and preservation of more than 1.8 million objects and 3 shelf-miles of archival collections, representing the nation’s heritage in the areas of science, technology, society and culture.
 The collections include the Star-Spangled Banner, First Ladies gowns, a Samuel Morse telegraph, locomotives, tools, Dorothy’s Ruby Slippers, an Alexander Graham Bell telephone, flags, American-made quilts, Muhammad Ali’s boxing gloves, Duke Ellington’s sheet music and presidential artifacts.
+The museum is participating in the Smithsonian American Women’s History Initiative with new exhibitions and collecting.

 Selected Permanent Exhibitions

-- Price of Freedom: Americans at War: A survey of the U.S. military history from the Colonial era to the present, this 18,000-square-foot exhibition explores ways that wars have been defining episodes in American history.
+Price of Freedom: Americans at War: A survey of the U.S. military history from the Colonial era to the present, this 18,000-square-foot exhibition explores ways that wars have been defining episodes in American history.
+The American Revolution-era Gunboat Philadelphia is also on display on the third floor.

-- Wegmans Wonderplace: This is the first gallery on the National Mall designed for children 0 to 6.
-For the next 20 years, this 1,700-square-foot center will provide the youngest historians with age-appropriate activities.
-The gallery features more than 100 objects and six sections each of play-based interdisciplinary experiences, combining artifact displays with fun hands-on activities to engage young children and their families.
+Wegmans Wonderplace: This is the first gallery on the National Mall designed for children 0 to 6 The gallery features more than 100 objects and six sections each of play-based interdisciplinary experiences, combining artifact displays with fun hands-on activities to engage young children and their families.

 The museum has an innovative digital outreach program.
 From its websites to its blog and social-networking presence, millions of visitors experience the museum on-screen.
 Digital interaction has become increasingly integral to the museum’s outreach activities and its educational goals.